realar-project/realar/README.md

 on(next, (val, prev) => console.log(val, prev));

-set(5); // We will see 6, 1 in developer console output, It are new and previous value
+set(5); // We will see 6 and 1 in developer console output, It are new and previous value
 ```
 [Edit on RunKit](https://runkit.com/betula/6013ea214e0cf9001ac18e71)